kanaverse/kana-paper/paper.md

 We compiled these libraries to a Wasm binary using the Emscripten toolchain [@zakai2011emscripten], using PThreads to enable parallelization via web workers.
 We then wrapped the binary in the scran.js library [@scran.js] to provide JavaScript bindings for use in web applications. kana itself was developed using React with extensive use of WebGL for efficient plotting.
-On a moderately sized single-cell RNA sequencing dataset containing over 170,000 cells [@zilionis2019single], kana was able to finish the analysis in under 5 minutes and using less than 3 GB of RAM on a consumer laptop.
+On a moderately sized scRNA-seq dataset containing over 170,000 cells [@zilionis2019single], kana was able to finish the analysis in under 5 minutes and using less than 3 GB of RAM on a consumer laptop.

 # Further comments